tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 ### Explicit Language and Documentation

-It can be easy to talk over people or miss people wanting to talk on a video screen because of connection issues.
-We've noticed being deliberate about our language and then following it up with documentation helps with this:
+It can be easy to talk over people or miss people wanting to talk through video.
+It also can be easy for people to perceive that they are missing out on something because they are remote.
+Being deliberate about our language and adding documentation helps with this:

 - **Stand-up** - After each stand-up update, every team member asks for comments/questions, and then chooses the next person who will do their update
 - **Stand-up > Slack** - If someone is referencing an item or thing to read, we post it into Slack so they can reference it on their own time
 - **Cookie jar** - We have a document set up in Notion with screenshots of good events we have celebrated

-Documenting things after-the-fact or during can help build trust by reducing the perception that they'll "miss out" on something because they are remote.
+There's more to this than what I've listed however we're still testing out new things as team members join.
+There is no one size fits all when it comes to personalities.

 <hr class="--small">